Map Loading... Scroll Down

 Grounds for Divorce

 In South Dakota, the legal grounds for divorce include both no-fault and fault-based options.
+Therefore, spouses have a choice in the type of divorce process they wish to follow.

-No-Fault
+No-Fault Divorce

-Fault-Based
+Fault-Based Divorce

-For fault-based divorces, the grounds include:
+For fault-based divorces, the legal grounds include:

 Separation